The Juvenile Justice Process

 - If committed to DJJ, the juvenile must undergo psychological, educational, social,

-- From RDC, the juvenile may go to a privately operated residential facility or a
+- From CAP, the juvenile may go to a privately operated residential facility or a

 juvenile correctional center (JCC).
 At the JCC, a committed juvenile receives 24-hour

 supervision, education, treatment services, recreational services, and a variety

 of special programs.